-Say: When your child is misbehaving, explain why the behavior is undesired.
+Say: When your child is misbehaving, explain and model through words and actions.
+Explain why the behavior is undesired.
 Model the desired response through your words and actions.

-Scenario: \\\\ pulls his brother's hair.
-His father explains that when he does this, it hurts his brother, and he shows the child how to gently stroke the brother's hair.
+Scenario: \\\\\ pulls his brother's hair.
+His father explains that when \\\\\ does this, it hurts his brother, and he shows the child how to gently stroke the brother's hair.